Table of Contents

-The most common fluid present in a body that circulates throughout under high pressure and maintains the functioning of the body is none other than the human blood.
-But the loss of blood in larger amount might sometimes lead to death.
+The most common fluid present in our body that circulates throughout the body under high pressure and maintains the functioning of the body is the blood.
+The loss of blood in a larger amount might sometimes lead to death.

-The mechanism which helps the body in order to prevent from constant loss of blood is known as hemostasis.
+The mechanism by which the body stops bleeding to prevent constant loss of blood is known as hemostasis.
 The entire process is divided here into three major steps:

 - This cascade results in the formation of fibrinogen, which is a soluble plasma protein.
-These fibrin proteins finally stick together to form a clot.
-Platelet clots are termed as a white thrombus and if the red blood cells are also present, it is known as red thrombus.
+The fibrinogen is converted into fibrin proteins and they finally stick together to form a clot.
+Platelet clots are termed white thrombus and if the red blood cells are also present, it is known as red thrombus.

 What is deep vein thrombosis (DVT)?

-The most common symptoms of DVT include pain in muscles especially legs and swelling but during most times these clots might occur without any major symptoms.
+The most common symptoms of DVT include pain in muscles, especially legs and swelling but most times these clots might occur without any major symptoms.
 They usually occur due to medical reasons or because of less frequency in the body movements.

 To read more about the mechanism of blood coagulation through video lectures, visit BYJU’S.